-Credits that are created when the unused Transferable Density of a property receives a multiplier.
+Credits that are created when the unused transferable density development rights of a property receives a multiplier.
 One credit may be eligible to secure one additional dwelling unit of density when applied to a qualified development.

 TOWN:

 Two or more neighborhoods in the Countryside.